-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5

-Include: 2018 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Include: \ 2019 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.

-only loans made to students who borrowed

-- while enrolled at your institution. - co-signed loans.
+\ only loans made to students who borrowed while enrolled at your institution.

-Exclude: students who transferred in.
+Exclude: \ students who transferred in.